 In recent years, a growing number of voice assistants and assistant-enabled devices have found their way onto the market.
 What started as a simple virtual assistant integrated into our phones to answer short questions has quickly grown into a vast market of smart speakers that can perform thousands of different tasks.
 These sleek-looking devices can even understand what each member of the household sounds like.

-The market around these devices is one of the strongest and fastest-growing fields of AI technology.
+The market for these devices is one of the strongest and fastest-growing fields of AI technology.
 The following AI statistics will show you why.

 (Pew Research Center)

-For 55% of virtual assistant users, being able to control their device hands-free is a major reason why they use speech recognition apps.
+For 55% of virtual assistant users, being able to control their device hands-free is one of the main reasons why they use speech recognition apps.

 (Pew Research Center)

-Apple’s Siri is the least accurate virtual assistant in the commerce category, with just 68% of its responses correct.
+Apple’s Siri is the least accurate virtual assistant in the commerce category, with just 68% of its responses being accurate.

 We might still be several decades away from flying cars, but even today our computer can drive us around.
 It’s amazing to think that autonomous vehicles, or self-driving cars as they’re more commonly known, actually became a reality about 30 years ago.
 With recent AI developments and big investments in this technology, features like autopilot in modern trucks are now commonplace.